elastic/examples/Machine Learning/DGA Detection/detecting-dga-activity-in-network-data.md

 # Supplementary materials for "Machine learning in cybersecurity: Detecting DGA activity in network data"

-This folder contains the supplementary materials for the blogpost "Machine learning in cybersecurity: Detecting DGA activity in network data"
+This folder contains the supplementary materials for the blogpost "Machine learning in cybersecurity: Detecting DGA activity in network data".
+These configurations have been tested on Elasticsearch version 7.6.2

 ## Painless Script for Extracting Unigrams, Bigrams and Trigrams from Packetbeat data